Short of IT workers at home, Israeli startups recruit elsewhere

 By Tova Cohen

-TEL AVIV, June 26 When Alexey Chalimov founded software design firm Eastern Peak in Israel four years ago he knew he would not find the developers he needed at home.
+TEL AVIV, June 26 (Reuters) - When Alexey Chalimov founded software design firm Eastern Peak in Israel four years ago he knew he would not find the developers he needed at home.

 He went to Ukraine and hired 120 people to develop mobile apps and web platforms for international clients and smaller Israeli startups.